mozilla/ActiveData/docs/Unittest Schema.md

 `run` Columns
 -------------

 Properties that describe the run of this test suite, and the many tests that are contained within.
-Most are verbatim from the Pulse messages received by the ETL
+Most are verbatim from the Pulse messages received by the ETL, and replicated for every test result in the data store.  **If you are interested in suite-level aggregates, be sure to filter by the suite's canonical test result: `"where": {"eq":{"etl.id":0}}`**

+* `run.suite` - *string* name of the suite
+* `run.chunk` - *integer* each suite is broken into chucks to parallelize the run, each chunk is given a number
+* `run.insertion_time` - *timestamp* ?time submitted to job queue for execution?
 * `run.timestamp` - *timestamp*
 * `run.job_number` - *string*
 * `run.files` - *array* of files recorded for this suite, one or more of which are the structured log digested to make this record
 * `run.files.name` - *string* name of the file
 * `run.files.url` - *string* url where he contents can/could be found
-* `run.chunk` - *integer* each suite is broken into chucks to parallelize the run, each chunk is given a number
-* `run.status` - *
+* `run.status` - *string* suite's ending status
 * `run.stats` - *object* various counts for this suite/chunk
 * `run.stats.total` - *long* total number of tests
 * `run.stats.bytes` - *long* total number of bytes in structured log